Landscaping Guru

 How this fits into the larger project

-Use this guide with the Patio Installation Guide for Homeowners so the detail supports the broader layout, budget, and long-term ownership plan.
+Use this guide with the Walkway and Pathway Installation Guide for Homeowners so the detail supports the broader layout, budget, and long-term ownership plan.

 What homeowners should remember

-The best rental property patio planting choice is not only attractive.
-It should help homeowners make patios look finished with less owner maintenance while staying realistic about cost, upkeep, and the conditions already present in the yard.
+The best walkway curb appeal materials choice is not only attractive.
+It should help homeowners make the entry path feel intentional from the street while staying realistic about cost, upkeep, and the conditions already present in the yard.

-Patio Planting for Poolside Edges helps homeowners narrow a real landscaping decision before paying for design, materials, or installation.
-The best answer usually depends on debris, splash, heat, and safety, not just the first option that looks good in a photo.
+Walkway Gravel Depth helps homeowners narrow a real landscaping decision before paying for design, materials, or installation.
+The best answer usually depends on base preparation, comfort, and migration, not just the first option that looks good in a photo.

 Why homeowners should plan this early